fliphess/miicam/README.md

 ## Installation on the Chuangmi 720P camera

-To install the hack on your SD card, use the compiled sources and a SD card with a max size of 32GB.
+To install the hack on your SD card, some tech ninja linux hacking skills are required!
+Build the required firmware from the git repository and use a SD card with a max size of 32GB.
 Copying the files in the repository to your sd card without building the binaries wil **Not** work.

-In the docs you can find [instructions on how to install the hack](https://miicam.github.io/getting-started).

-### Download the firmware hack

-For new users it is recommended to use the precompiled binaries that are created with every release.
-You can download the release builds from the [github releases page](https://github.com/MiiCam/MiiCam/releases).

 ### Build the binaries